yolosec/deadcodeBlog/_posts/2016-08-03-Blind-Java-Deserialization-Commons-Gadgets.markdown

 /usr/sbin
 ```

-### Sending character over a socket {#stringOverSocket}
+### Sending characters over a socket {#stringOverSocket}
 Guessing string characters by binary search requires some queries to do.
 It would be much faster if we could send individual characters over the socket to our server, assuming
-the socket approach works - system is not firewalled.
+the socket approach works - the system is not firewalled.

-As mentioned above it is not possible to use result as a method parameter.
-We cannot construct gadget
+As mentioned above, it is not possible to use the result as a method parameter.
+We cannot construct a gadget
 which directly sends a character over the socket.
 To overcome this limitation we can use
 [SwitchTransformer](#SwitchTransformer) and hack it a bit with enumeration: